The FDA has approved a new pediatric dosage form and label changes for atazanavir. Please see the FDA announcement for more information.

 Issues Related to Diagnosis of HIV-2 Infections

 Infants born to HIV-2-infected mothers should be tested for HIV-2 infection with HIV-2-specific virologic assays (HIV-2 DNA PCR testing) at time points similar to those used for HIV-1 testing.
 HIV-2 virologic assays are not commercially available, but the National Perinatal HIV Hotline (1-888-448-8765) can provide a list of sites that perform this testing.
-Clinicians should consult with an expert in pediatric HIV infection if caring for infants with suspected or known exposure to HIV-2.36,39,40
+Clinicians should consult with an expert in pediatric HIV infection when caring for infants with suspected or known exposure to HIV-2.34,39-41

 Timing of Diagnostic Testing in Infants with Known Perinatal HIV Exposure

-HIV infection can bepresumptively excluded in non-breastfed infants with two or more negative virologic tests, with one test obtained at ≥14 days of age and one obtained at ≥4 weeks of age, or one negative virologic test obtained at ≥8 weeks of age, or one negative HIV antibody test obtained at ≥6 months of age.1,41 Pneumocystis jirovecii pneumonia (PCP) prophylaxis is recommended for infants with indeterminate HIV infection status starting at 4 to 6 weeks of age until they are determined to be HIV uninfected or presumptively uninfected with HIV.42,43 Thus, initiation of PCP prophylaxis can be avoided or, if prophylaxis was initiated, can be stopped, if an infant has negative virologic tests at 2 weeks of age and at ≥4 weeks of age, or if virologic testing is negative at ≥8 weeks of age.
+HIV infection can bepresumptively excluded in non-breastfed infants with two or more negative virologic tests (one at age ≥14 days and one at age ≥4 weeks) or one negative virologic test at age ≥8 weeks, or one negative HIV antibody test at age ≥6 months.1,6Pneumocystis jiroveci pneumonia (PCP) prophylaxis is recommended for infants with indeterminate HIV infection status starting at age 4 to 6 weeks until they are determined to be HIV-uninfected or presumptively uninfected.42,43 Thus, initiation of PCP prophylaxis can be avoided or discontinued if an infant has negative virologic tests at ages 2 weeks and ≥4 weeks, or if virologic testing is negative at age ≥8 weeks.

 Virologic Testing at Birth (Optional)

-Virologic Testing at Age 14 Days to 21 Days
+Virologic Testing at Age 14 to 21 Days

-The diagnostic sensitivity of virologic testing increases rapidly by age 2 weeks,7 and early identification of infection would permit discontinuation of neonatal ARV prophylaxis and further evaluation for initiation of combination ART (see When to Initiate Therapy in Antiretroviral-Naive HIV-Infected Infants Younger than 12 Months and Table 7).
+The diagnostic sensitivity of virologic testing increases rapidly by age 2 weeks6 and early identification of infection would permit discontinuation of neonatal ARV prophylaxis and further evaluation for initiation of ARV therapy (see Infants Younger than Age 12 Months and Table 5 in When to Initiate).

 Virologic Testing at Age 1 to 2 Months